 Dr Daniel Fong is a Reader in Sports Medicine and Biomechanics since 2021, after working as a Senior Lecturer in Loughborough University since 2014, after serving as a Research Assistant Professor in the Department of Orthopaedics and Traumatology, The Chinese University of Hong Kong, during 2008-2013, and as a Visiting Scholar in the BioDynamics Laboratory, Department of Orthopaedic Surgery, University of Pittsburgh, in 2012.
-He is now a Senior Lecturer in Rehabilitation Science, as well as programme director of MSc Musculoskeletal Sport Science and Health programmes.
+He is also the programme leader of MSc Musculoskeletal Sport Science and Health programmes.

 Daniel’s major research is on sport-related ankle ligamentous sprain injury.
 He is the first ever researcher to quantify the injury mechanism with biomechanics quantities by an advanced forensic motion analysis method.
 The data of the injury mechanism was used to drive his another achievement, which is an anti-ankle-sprain system that utilises wearable sensors to monitor foot and ankle motion, employs a biomechanics method to identify the risk of ankle sprain injury, and finally delivers electrical stimulation to initiate quick muscle reaction to save the ankle joint.
 He started this work since 2004 and worked out the invention in 2011, which was later granted patents in several countries.
 From this research, he was invited as keynote/invited lecturer in conferences in Hong Kong, Xiamen, Chengdu, Beijing, Okinawa, Daegu, Sydney, Taipei, and Dublin.
 He has also delivered over 200 presentations in local and international seminars and conferences.
 With this research topic, he has attracted 20+ visiting scholars/students from Hong Kong, China, Japan, Australia, France, US, and UK.